getpelican/pelican-plugins/feed_filter/README.md

 If both include and exclude filters are defined, all feed elements except those which match some exclusion filter but no inclusion filter, will be included in the feed.

+If multiple inclusion/exclusion filters are defined for the same feed path, a single match is enough to include the item in the feed.

 ## Examples
 * Include only posts in some categories into the global feed:
 ```